qingfengxia/python_wrap/Readme.md

 +  [swig](http://www.swig.org): wrap C/C++ to several languages like Java, and interpreting lanugages like python, etc.
 + [cython3](<http://docs.cython.org/): write c++ module in python grammar, it is possible to wrap existing shared binary library given header files.
 +  [pyrex](http://www.cosc.canterbury.ac.nz/greg.ewing/python/Pyrex/): discontinued, superseded by Cython
-+  py++: automatically extract cpp method and parameter types using gcc-xml and generate the wrapping code
++  [py++]: automatically extract cpp method and parameter types using gcc-xml and generate the wrapping code

+**translate python code into C++ for performance** There are some python tools that can compile computation expensive function into C module for better performance.

++ numba
++ dask

 >Disclaimer: This short description to each tool is very subjective, and for no means it is a complete list. the following suggestion is highly subjective